-Shetland Wildlife Pages - Butterflies (Shetland Islands).
+Butterflies in Shetland (Shetland Islands).
 Includes really very nice images of their butterflies, taken mostly with the butterflies upon their associated food flowers.

-The Butterfly Farm in Costa Rica.
+Costa Rica Entomological Supply (formerly The Butterfly Farm).
 The Butterfly Farm is the first butterfly exhibit in Latin America and is a leading attraction in Costa Rica.
 Visitors are treated to a two hour guided tour.
 Topics discussed include: the anatomy and physiology of a butterfly in its different stages, predators, defense mechanisms, host plant relationships, host plant defense mechanisms, and many aspects of the farm's operations.
 There is a free screen saver available on the Farm's web site.

-Butterflies of Ireland provides a guide to the species that are present, and includes an overview of butterfly farms in Ireland.
+Irish Butterflies provides a guide to the species that are present, and includes an overview of butterfly farms in Ireland.

 The Association for Tropical Lepidoptera is a non-profit organization that publishes two full-color scientific journals on Lepidoptera.
 This page has useful links to related web sites, museums, universities, societies, and book publishers.